swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 about grep after the break, but you'll use the `{}` trick in the exercises below.

-## BONUS Topic: Using xargs to pass information to another program
+## Also: Using xargs to pass information to another program

 The above command is slow, because it is calling a new instance of `grep` for each item the `find` returns.
 A faster way to repeat